Fenyx4/UltimaAutosplitters/dosbox/ultima1/readme.txt

 Notes:
 > You need 7000 experience(level 8), to be a Space Ace(kill >=20 aliens in space),
 and rescue a princess to spawn a Time Machine.

+> Seems like everything is two-bytes in Cheat Engine for Ultima 1,
+    don't forget to set that for new addresses.